 Start the new decade with the spirit of adventure and exploration.
 Walk the path less traveled, discover local drinking dens down picturesque alleys, see more obscure sights.
 And who knows?
 Some of these unusual city escape destinations could end up as the hot spots of the decade.
 Now you can say you were there first!
-Just don’t forget that an important part of any city escape is your hotel and if you are looking for unique, fun and dependable hotel options worldwide the Marriot Hotel chain always has plenty of wonderful options.
+Just don’t forget that an essential part of any city escape is your hotel and if you are looking for unique, fun, and dependable hotel options worldwide, the Marriot Hotel chain always has plenty of beautiful options.

 So, let’s have a look at some of our top suggestions for unique city escapes in 2020 and you can get planning!

 Estonia’s capital is a beautifully preserved medieval city that’s making its name among the European cities.
 It’s already started getting more popular, so we’d recommend visiting there as soon as you can.
-Having said that, Tallinn shows little signs of allowing the influx of tourists to change it; it’s got a proud character of its own and it’ll take more than a little attention to change that!
-It’s quite astonishingly beautiful, with colorful stone walls, cobbled streets and glorious views over the Baltic sea.
+Having said that, Tallinn shows little signs of allowing the influx of tourists to change it; it’s got a noble character of its own, and it’ll take more than a little attention to change that!
+It’s quite astonishingly beautiful, with colorful stone walls, cobbled streets, and glorious views over the Baltic sea.
 No wonder the Old Town is UNESCO-listed.

 It’s not only its beauty that makes it stand out, however.
 Tallinn has a multitude of hidden charms.
 Lovers of stories will relish wandering the 14th-century streets, defense systems and churches, listening to or imagining the tales of these places through the ages.
 Don’t imagine that it’s stuck in the past, though – while exploring, you’ll find plenty of hipster cafes and bars, with a lively nightlife providing opportunities to get to know the locals.